-OBDII Bluetooth scanners are new and exciting products in car diagnostics.
+OBD2 Bluetooth Scanners are new and exciting products in car diagnostics.

-Since we have just about everything else on our mobile devices these days, it’s really nice to get detailed info about our car on a screen we already use every day.
+Since we all have got almost everything on our smart mobile devices these days, it’s great to get details about our car displayed on their screens.

-We Reviewed 5 Best OBD2 Bluetooth Adapters on the market.
-Here’s What We Talk About!
+We’ve reviewed the 5 Best OBD2 Bluetooth Adapters and Scanners on the market.
+Here’s what we’ve got for you in details!

-1. BAFX 34t5 Bluetooth Obd2 Reader for Android
+1. BlueDriver OBD2 Bluetooth for iOS & Android

 Even though this is the most expensive scanner on our list.

 It’s the only one that is compatible with both Android and iOS, so it’s already the most versatile.